 Schools for Aspiring Orthopedic Cast Technicians

-Orthopedic cast technicians assist orthopedic surgeons in many aspects of their work, including brace, splint and cast fitting.
+In an orthopedic technology program, orthopedic cast technicians learn to assist orthopedic surgeons in many aspects of work, including brace, splint and cast fitting.
 Those seeking to enter this field could benefit from choosing a certificate or associate degree program that's approved by the National Association of Orthopaedic Technologists (NAOT).

 How to Select an Orthopedic Cast Technician School